edoakes/ray-graph/README.md

 )
 ```

-Because data processing makes up a significant part of this application, the performance on a cluster depends directly on the scheduling policy used to place tasks.
+Data processing makes up a significant part of this application, resulting in the performance of a cluster depending directly on the scheduling policy used to place tasks.
 When the tasks in this example are very short compared to the amount of input and intermediate data, unnecessary data transfer dominates the job time.
 By examining the computation graph for a single iteration of the application, we can determine an optimal scheduling policy that minimizes unnecessary data transfer to 0, assuming that the ratio between task duration to data transfer is sufficiently low.